OblikStudio/kirby-simplemap-field/README.md

 ---

-<span style="color: red">**Warning:**</span> Map and marker settings are passed to the Google Maps API as primitive values!
+**Warning:** Map and marker settings are passed to the Google Maps API as primitive values!
 Settings that expect a non-primitve value **will not work**.
 For example, if you try to specify a marker animation:

 ```yaml
 location: